jefbags/jefbags.github.io/_posts/2015-07-26-In-the-land-of-milk-and-honeypots-:-part-two.md

 	rm /etc/init.d/telnet

+Finally, I changed the port that SSH listens on to something completely random.

 ## Account Management

 I created a second account on the device and created a directory for it.
 I also permitted it to sudo with the root password by uncommenting the following lines in visudo: